 Ecclesiastes is fascinating for all who ask the fundamental questions: What is the purpose of life?
-What makes a person happy?
+What brings happiness?
 How can I live a meaningful life?

 Scholars, sages and people seeking answers to the fundamental questions throughout time have turned to the pages of the book of Ecclesiastes for help and guidance.
-Ecclesiastes is as relevant today as it was when written nearly 3,000 years ago.
+Ecclesiastes is a book of wisdom literature, and it as relevant today as it was when written nearly 3,000 years ago.

 Who wrote Ecclesiastes?